ltomas1/DES.sim/docs/gasboiler.md

 # Gas Boiler
-The CHP model builds on top of the mosaik heat pump model.
-The base file *chp_mosaik.py* handles the scheduling and contains the other required mosaik methods.
+The gas boiler model builds on top of the mosaik heat pump model.
+The base file *gas boiler_mosaik.py* handles the scheduling and contains the other required mosaik methods.
-*gasboiler_model.py* details the functioning of the chp model.
+*gasboiler_model.py* details the functioning of the gas boiler model.

 # Parameters
 The gas boiler model accepts 5 parameters.